 If a guideline is truly evidence-based, the methodology by which evidence was identified and evaluated should be transparent.
 Unfortunately, transparency in itself is not a guarantee of quality.
 It can be a challenge for clinicians to determine what is and is not a high quality evidence-based practice guideline.
 Systems for evaluating practice guidelines have been developed and can be useful tools to help determine whether a guideline should be applied.
 The most prominent of these tools is the Appraisal of Guidelines Research and Evaluation II (AGREE II) framework.
 AGREE II was developed by the European Union and has subsequently been endorsed by the US Agency for Health Research and Quality (AHRQ).

 The third factor to consider is who wrote and published the guideline.
 While many guidelines are produced by academic institutions and interdisciplinary collaborations, others are produced by advocacy groups or payors.
 It is important to consider who produced the guidelines and to what extent they would likely be affected by positive or negative recommendations.
-However, guidleines eminating from a "trusted" source are no more guaranteed to be of high quality than are guidelines coming from a less objective source guaranteed to be flawed.
+However, guidelines emanating from a "trusted" source are no more guaranteed to be of high quality than are guidelines coming from a less objective source guaranteed to be flawed.
 Application of the AGREE II or other objective criteria should be the final determinant of the guideline's quality.

 Where to Find Evidence-Based Practice Guidelines

 When guidelines are either inapplicable or non-existent, then the clinician must rely on the evidence identified and assessed in the previous steps (Finding the Evidence and Assessing the Evidence).
-There typically is no magic formula for determing how much evidence is "enough."
+There typically is no magic formula for determining how much evidence is "enough."
 Factors such as patient preference, cost effectiveness, potential for harm and availability of alternative treatments all come into play in ultimately making the treatment decision.

 << Previous Step